Skip to main content

 Laser paint stripping is a great solution for high-volume production lines.
 As opposed to abrasive blasting and manual masking, it can be completely automated and doesn’t need maintenance between parts.
 As a result, it does not become a bottleneck.

-Create a Safe Workplace
+Create A Safe Workplace

 Some paint stripping methods have more security risks than others.
 Laser cleaning is simpler to implement than mechanical and chemical alternatives and has fewer risks.
 Only fumes need to be managed.